Skip to main content

 type = "mode_changed"

-to = true # fires when mode_night turns on
+to = true # optional — only when turning on (false = only off)

 ButtonEvent